 The successful marketing of your house on the open market requires knowledge of the issues that positively influence home prices.
-For instance, a home in the catchment area of a top school might attract a premium from parents.
-And a property located in an area of Darlington with low crime levels might also sell for more.
-There could be issues unique to Darlington with the potential to drive up local property values too, including the new retail and leisure development called The Oval and a proposed mixed-use development for the town.
+For instance, a home in the catchment area of a top school might attract a premium from parents, and a property located in an area of Darlington with low crime levels might also sell for more.
+But, of course, there could be issues unique to Darlington with the potential to drive up local property values, including the new retail and leisure development called The Oval and a proposed mixed-use development for the town.

 Darlington is a large town located in County Durham.
 The town itself is the basis for the unitary borough of Darlington, which his home to more than 106,000 people.
 The town grew up under the influence of local Quakers during the early 19th century, and it became internationally famous as the terminus town for the world’s first passenger railway.

 Darlington is home to a very successful retail sector, which provides hundreds of jobs to the area.
 As well as a very successful market, Darlington is also home to the Cornmill Centre, which is home to most of the UK’s leading chain store brands.
-A brand new retail and leisure development called The Oval is currently under construction, and it will give Darlington its first ever multiplex cinema, as well as a large Debenhams store employing hundreds of local workers.
+In addition, a brand new retail and leisure development called The Oval is currently under construction, and it will give Darlington its first-ever multiplex cinema, as well as a large Debenhams store employing hundreds of local workers.